 The duration of recovery from previous ankle injury depends greatly on the severity of the injury.
 A longer recovery time should be expected for more severe cases of ankle sprains.
 In general, the time taken for recovery from lateral ankle sprains is as follows:

 - Grade 1 (mild) ankle sprains: 3 to 5 weeks

 - Grade 2 (moderate) ankle sprains: 4 to 6 weeks

 - Grade 3 (severe) ankle sprains: 3 to 6 months

-For syndesmotic “high ankle” sprains, the rehabilitation period is usually longer than that of lateral ankle sprains.
-Studies have shown that syndesmotic sprains may need twice the amount of time to heal as compared to grade 3 lateral ankle sprains.
+For syndesmotic “high ankle” sprains, the rehabilitation program period is usually longer than that of lateral ankle sprains.
+Studies have shown that syndesmotic and recurrent ankle sprains may need twice as long to heal compared to grade 3 lateral ankle sprains.

-The ligaments undergo a healing process that consists of 3 distinct phases: the inflammatory phase, the reparative phase, and the remodelling phase.
+The ligaments undergo a healing process that consists of 3 distinct phases: the inflammatory phase, the reparative phase, and the remodeling phase.

 After the inflammatory phase, within 3 to 5 days following the sprain, the reparative phase of healing begins.
 During this phase, the damaged ligament is repaired with new connective tissue.
 By 10 to 14 days post-sprain, the ruptured ligaments are reconnected with disorganised collagen, allowing the ligament to resist low-level tensile forces.

 The remodelling phase occurs after the reparative phase and typically starts between 15 and 28 days after the ankle sprain.
 During this phase, the disorganised collagen fibres that connect the torn ligament mature and become organised.
 This allows the ligament to regain approximately 60% of its tensile strength by 3 weeks post-sprain.
 Pre-injury strength may be recovered 3 months after the sprain.